jsanc623/TableTalk/ApiMethods.md

 valid JSON for transport.
 Authentication will mimic oAuth 1.0A for launch, and later will be converted to a meed full oAuth 2.0 spec.

-> TableTalk > Social Dining Experience
+> TableTalk: Your Social Dining Experience

 API Methods
 ===========